Welcome to ELS, conveniently located wherever you are.

 We aim to educate our students about who they are as learners and how to utilize their strengths to compensate for their learning struggles.
 Our coaches guide students in fine tuning their day-to-day habits and developing strategies to help them become independent learners and realize their true potential.
 Our parents are educated in every strategy taught to their children as well.

-Elyse holds a dual BA in Elementary and Special Education from the University of Delaware and a Masters degree from Johns Hopkins University in Special Education: Exceptional Learners.
-She is trained in Mindfulness in the Classroom and Mind Brain Education practices.
+Elyse holds a BA in Special Education from the University of Delaware and a Master’s in Special Education & Exceptional Learners from Johns Hopkins University.
+She lives in Germantown with her husband and two children.

 Deborah Kelly - Assistant Director of Academic Support, Academic Coach